-Company's Policies Execution and acceptance of proxies The Company follows Securities Regulations Code Rule 20 of the Securiti Notary Exchange Commission on proxy solicitation and voting.
-Submission of Proxy Proxies must be issued and proxy solicitation must be made in accordance with Several Proxies rules and regulations to be issued by the Commission Validity of Proxy Proxies must be in writing, signed by the stockholder or his duly authorize representative and filed before the scheduled meeting with the corpor secretary Proxies executed abroad Invalidated Proxy Validation of Proxy - Unless otherwise provided in the proxy, it shall be valid only for the meetin Violation of Proxy which it is intended.
-No proxy shall be valid and effective for a period longer than five (5) years at one time

-- No broker or dealer shall give any proxy, consent or authorization, in respect of any security carried for the account of a customer, to a person other than the customer, without the express written authorization of such customer - A broker or dealer who holds or acquires the proxy for at least ten percent (10%) or such percentage as the Commission may prescribe of the outstanding share of the issuer, shall submit a report identifying the beneficial owner within ten (10) days after such acquisition, for its own account or customer, to the issuer of the security, to the Exchange where the security is traded and to the Commission
+Company's Policies Execution and acceptance of proxies The Company follows Securities Regulations Code Rule 20 of the Securities Notary Exchange Commission on proxy solicitation and voting.
+Submission of Proxy - Proxies must be issued and proxy solicitation must be made in accordance with Several Proxies rules and regulations to be issued by the Commission Validity of Proxy - Proxies must be in writing, signed by the stockholder or his duly authorized Proxies executed abroad representative and filed before the scheduled meeting with the corporate Invalidated Proxy secretary Validation of Proxy Unless otherwise provided in the proxy, it shall be valid only for the meeting for which it is intended.
+No proxy shall be valid and effective for a period longer that five (5) years at one time Violation of Proxy - No broker or dealer shall give any proxy, consent or authorization, in respect of any security carried for the account of a customer, to a person other than the customer, without the express written authorization of such customer A broker or dealer who holds or acquires the proxy for at least ten percent (10%) or such percentage as the Commission may prescribe of the outstanding share of the issuer, shall submit a report identifying the beneficial owner within ten (10) days after such acquisition, for its own account or customer, to the issuer of the security, to the Exchange where the security is traded and to the Commission